yoctoproject/poky/documentation/toaster-manual/toaster-manual-setup-and-use.rst

 Toaster environment.
 Before closing the environment, however, you should allow a few minutes to ensure the complete transfer of its BitBake build statistics to the Toaster database.
-If you have a separate Toaster web server instance running, you can watch this command-line build’s progress and examine the results as soon as they are posted::
+If you have a separate Toaster web server instance running, you can watch this command-line build's progress and examine the results as soon as they are posted::

    $ source toaster start noweb